smeijer/leaflet-geosearch/README.md

 # About

-This library adds support for geocoding _(address lookup, a.k.a. geoseaching)_ to your (web) application.
+This library adds support for geocoding _(address lookup, a.k.a. geosearching)_ to your (web) application.
 It comes with controls to be embedded in your [Leaflet] map.

 Check out the [docs] for various possibilities.